 The Navajo tell stories of the Changing Woman, who is a fertility goddess and protector of the people.
-The Changing Woman told the Navajo that cougar would be one of the protectors of the people.
+The Changing Woman told the Navajo that cougar would be one of the protectors of the people.5

-Cougars are known to yield part their prey to bears, wolves, and even alligators.
+Cougars are known to yield part of their prey to bears, wolves, and even alligators.
 The Navajo believed they would also leave part of their prey for the people to eat.

 Hopi Mountain Lion Meanings

-Most Native American tribes are based around a clan system, which is a community organization that it rooted in the maternal family line.
+Most Native American tribes are based around a clan system, which is a community organization that is rooted in the maternal family line.
 Each clan is associated with a specific animal, including hummingbird clans, bear clans, fox clans, wolf clans, and others.
 The clan animal serves as a guardian and special protector of the members of the clan.
-Native American tribes with cougar clans include the Chippewa, Creek, Chickasaw, Caddo, Shawnee, Osage, and Pueblo.
+Native American tribes with cougar clans include the Chippewa, Creek, Chickasaw, Caddo, Shawnee, Osage, and Pueblo.7

-Puma in Incan Mythology
+Puma in Inca Mythology

 For the ancient peoples of the Andes, including the Incas, the cougar, or puma, was an attendant of their creator deity Viracocha.
-As the creator of the Universe, the sun, moon, and stars, Viracocha oversaw the three worlds of the gods, the living, and the dead.
+As the creator of the Universe, the sun, moon, and stars, Viracocha oversaw the three worlds of the gods, the living, and the dead.8

 Viracocha is sometimes depicted with three guardian animals: a condor, a puma, and a serpent.
 The Incas believed the condor communicated with the gods in the upper world and the middle world, which was the world of humans.
 Meanwhile, the puma, or cougar, represented the world of humans, which the Incas called Kay Pacha, or the world of the living.
 Finally, the serpent, or snake, was the guardian of the underworld, or the world of the dead.

 The Incas also viewed the puma as a doorway between worlds.
 They saw the constellation that is known as Geminis as two pumas in the sky.
 In fact, they call it the Puma Yunta constellation.
-Furthermore, they said that when solar or lunar eclipses happen, it means one of the pumas is jumping at the sun or moon and taking a bite out of it.
+Furthermore, they said that when solar or lunar eclipses happen, it means one of the pumas is jumping at the sun or moon and taking a bite out of it.9

 Cougar Spirit Animal